July 1, 2016 to June 30, 2019

 1.02 Except in the case of maternity or parental leave any period of leave taken during a pre-tenure appointment shall be included in the years of service in that pre-tenure appointment.

-1.03 When a member of faculty on a pre-tenure appointment is granted maternity or parental leave, the length of the pre-tenure appointment shall be extended by one year, unless the faculty member informs the Head in writing that she or he does not wish the pre-tenure period extended.
+1.03 When a member of faculty on a pre-tenure appointment is granted maternity leave, the length of the pre-tenure appointment shall be extended by one year, unless the faculty member informs the Head in writing that she or he does not wish the pre-tenure period extended.

 1.04 If a faculty member is unable to perform his/her duties because of illness or injury the Parties agree to consider whether, in the circumstance of each case, the period of a pre-tenure appointment should be extended.

 2.01 Study leave permits a member of faculty to pursue study or research, of benefit to the individual and the University.
 Senior Instructors, Assistant Professors, Associate Professors, Professors, Professors of Teaching, Librarians and Program Directors are eligible to apply for study leave under the following conditions:

 a) Before being granted a study leave an individual shall have completed at this University, since appointment or previous study leave, four or more years of full-time service in appointments with review or tenured appointments of which at least one year shall have been in an eligible rank.
 Where a member takes sick, maternity and/or parental leave, up to six (6) months of each leave will be considered full-time service for the purpose of study leave eligibility.
 Preference will be given to members of faculty with tenure.
 An individual who is refused study leave for administrative reasons shall be given priority in consideration of applications for study leave in the following year.